Pick Your Rings from Our Top Wedding Trio Finds!

 There is an old standard many folks still abide by.
 It states that an engagement ring should be two month’s salary.
 This is a terrible rule of thumb.
 Not only does it leave a huge discrepancy between different earning, but it is also a completely arbitrary number.

 The idea was first introduced by a De Beers ad.
 It was a campaign launched in the 1940s by the jewelry retailer in a bid to boost their sales.
-At the time less than ten percent of engagement rings featured a diamond.
-In fact, engagement rings had fallen off in popularity slight after World War II, much less diamond ones.
+At the time, less than ten percent of engagement rings featured a diamond.
+In fact, engagement rings had fallen off in popularity slight after World War II, much fewer diamond ones.
 The diamond broker launched the campaign and the rule they literally made up stuck in social consciousness.

 Not only is it a complete fabrication but it makes no sense.
 Purchasing a wedding set should consider two factors; a) your budget and spending ability and b)you and your betrothed’s tastes.
 If you or your fiance-to-be love a simulated emerald engagement ring that costs less than one hundred bucks, that is the ring you should go with.
 There should be no pressure to select the high dollar ring dripping with more diamonds than you care for (or can afford) just because you think the cost should be higher.